stefkavasileva/SoftUni-Software-Engineering/C#Fundamentals/Advanced-CSharp/BashSoft/README.md

 ![Not fount](/C%23Fundamentals/Advanced-CSharp/images/43.PNG)

-Now that we�ve implemented the first method for the checks, it�s time for it�s sidekick.
-As we�ve said we will reuse the check from the first method and also add a check for whether the given student user name exists in the data structure of the university.
-If it is present, we return true, if it is not we display an exception that we�ll need to add in the ExceptionsMessages called InexistingStudentInDataBase with the following message: �The user name for the student you are trying to get does not exist!� and finally we return false :
+Now that we’ve implemented the first method for the checks, it’s time for it’s sidekick.
+As we’ve said we will reuse the check from the first method and also add a check for whether the given student user name exists in the data structure of the university.
+If it is present, we return true, if it is not we display an exception that we’ll need to add in the ExceptionsMessages called InexistingStudentInDataBase with the following message: “The user name for the student you are trying to get does not exist!” and finally we return false :

 ![Not fount](/C%23Fundamentals/Advanced-CSharp/images/44.PNG)